 One of the main benefits of a data warehouse is that it allows digital advertisers to view huge amounts of data in a single, concise dashboard consisting of charts, graphs, and easily digestible metrics.
 A data warehouse dashboard means you can make straightforward, regular queries, generate reports, and run predictive analysis in a matter of seconds – making it easier for your business to make key decisions in a short time frame.

-Screenshot of a custom cross-channel report we made for a client in Data Studio.
+Screenshot of a custom cross-channel report we made for a client in Looker Studio (formerly Data Studio).

 #7.
 Advanced Segmentation